Need a break? Make a beeline for the city’s best cafes where you can sit back with a brew and a bite to eat.

 Woodlawn Coffee Co, 60a Town Street, Horsforth, Leeds, West Yorkshire, LS18 4AP.

 Bare Coffee is a charming coffee shop out in Far Headingley.
 It’s small but perfectly formed, with a focus on proper good coffee.
 They use North Star beans for everything from lattes to Americanos and serve a menu of homemade food made with locally-sourced ingredients.
-Alongside gourmet sandwiches, you can choose from cafe-favourites like chorizo hash, mushrooms on toast and loaded buddy bowls.
+Alongside gourmet sandwiches, you can choose from cafe-favourites like chorizo hash, mushrooms on toast and salad bowls.
 Of course, you can also get a lovely slice of cake.

 Bare Coffee, Weetwood Lane, Far Headingley, Leeds, West Yorkshire, LS16 5LX.